Partnering with the National Health Mission, Uttar Pradesh.....

 The Project was recently selected as a national best practice through a competitive process by Government of India.
 The UP Team presented at the '4th National Summit on Good and Replicable Practices and Innovations in Public Health Care System in India' organised at Indore, Madhya Pradesh on July 6-8, 2017.

-The slide deck presented at the Summit that encapsulates the approach and the journey so far of The Kangaroo Care Project is given below:
+The approach and progress of The Kangaroo Care Project is shared below:

 Project's recent initiatives:

 Kangaroo Care Lounge - beautifully designed colourful and comfortable spaces providing the most vulnerable newborns and mothers a safe haven within the healthcare facilities.

 Kangaroo Care Lounges have now been launched at all major District Women's Hospitals in the State, incorporating the emerging best practices from initially set up Lounges.
 A district-wide model for setting up Kangaroo Care Lounges at lower care facilities through to the community is also underway.

 Kangaroo Care Stories

 Mentions of the Team's Work in the Media